PolyhedralDev/Terra/.github/PULL_REQUEST_TEMPLATE.md

     What types of changes does your code introduce?
 (Select any that apply.
 You may select multiple.)
     You must put an x in all the boxes that it applies to.
 (Like this: [x]) -->

 #### Types of changes

-- [ ] Bug fix <!-- Anything which fixes an issue in Terra. -->
+- [ ] Bug Fix <!-- Anything which fixes an issue in Terra. -->
-- [ ] New feature <!-- Anything which adds new functionality to Terra. -->
+- [ ] Build system <!-- Anything which pretain to the build system. -->
-- [ ] Documentation change <!-- Anything which adds or improves documentation for existing features. -->
+- [ ] Documentation <!-- Anything which adds or improves documentation for existing features. -->
+- [ ] New Feature <!-- Anything which adds new functionality to Terra. -->
+- [ ] Performance <!-- Anything which is imrpoves the performance of Terra. -->
+- [ ] Refactoring <!-- Anything which does not add any new code, only moves code around. -->
+- [ ] Repository <!-- Anything which affects the repository.
+Eg. changes to the `README.md` file. -->
+- [ ] Revert <!-- Anything which reverts previous commits. -->
+- [ ] Style <!-- Anything which updates style. -->
+- [ ] Tests <!-- Anything which adds or updates tests. -->
-- [ ] Translation <!-- Anything which is internationalizing the Terra program to other languages -->
+- [ ] Translation <!-- Anything which is internationalizing the Terra program to other languages. -->

 #### Compatiblity